Join Here | Log In

 These molecules are called specialized pro-resolving mediators (SPMs).
 They are lipids (fatty acids) that signal for the resolution of inflammation.

-Importantly, these SPMs are synthesized from the omega-3 fatty acids DHA and EPA, which are quite often lacking in modern diets.
+Importantly, these SPMs are synthesized from the omega-3 fatty acids DHA and EPA, which are often lacking in modern diets.

 To be clear: Specialized pro-resolving mediators and the active process of resolving inflammation are different from anti-inflammatory drugs or supplements that block inflammation.
 While antioxidants and anti-inflammatory supplements can be helpful, they only address the suppression of inflammation, not the complete resolution and return to health.